AndriiBuchman/CorporateWebsite.EvaluationTest/README.md

-# CorporateWebsite - Evaluation Test
+# Corporate Website - Evaluation Test

 **Please, commit your changes after each step.**
 1. Clone the project.